 - Who will manage the Stokvel?
 For example, if you will be using a general savings account to save your money, only one member will have access to the account and this member needs to be trustworthy.

 - What are the rules of the stokvel?
 Setting rules is crucial to running a successful Stokvel.
-Members need to know what their responsibilities are and what the next course of action will be should an issue arise, when will payments need to be made by and what will be the penalties for defaulting on your payments?
+Members need to know what their responsibilities are and what the next course of action will be should an issue arise, when will payments need to be made by and what will be the penalties for defaulting on their payments.
 Also important to consider is who will be responsible for asking non-contributing members to leave?
 What happens in the event of the death of a member?

-The next steps to starting your Stokvel once the above has been decided is where you will bank.
+The next step to starting your Stokvel once the above has been decided is where you will bank.
 Most banks offer a stokvel option where more than one signatory is necessary to open the account, however, an independent person, whom you trust, can also open a savings account for this use.
-Clear and detailed financial records must be kept by the person(s) with access to the stokvel account.
+Clear and detailed financial records must be kept by the person(s) with access to the Stokvel account.

 Lastly, keep your banking simple.